dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 A wide set of annotated storage class manifests have been provided in the [samples/storageclass](https://github.com/dell/csi-unity/tree/master/samples/storageclass) folder.
 Use these samples to create new storage classes to provision storage.

-For CSI Driver for Unity, a wide set of annotated storage class manifests have been provided in the `csi-unity/samples/storageclass` folder.
+For CSI Driver for Unity XT, a wide set of annotated storage class manifests have been provided in the `csi-unity/samples/storageclass` folder.
 Use these samples to create new storage classes to provision storage.

 ### What happens to my existing storage classes?